libdither/libdither/research/dither/routing.md

  - There is more to theorize about here for future research :)

+### Conflicts with ISP Load Balancing

+(This section is WIP)

+Implementing an alternative routing protocol on top of regular IP routing may pose issues for ISP routing (i.e. forcing utilising of certain links too much, causing major slowdowns).
+ISPs don't optimize for latency or bandwidth, they optimize for load balancing to prevent too much link utilisation.
+TODO: Dither should take this into account by implementing its own second-layer load balancing system that makes sure ISP links aren't overloaded.

+Questions for this problem:
+ - How might peer-to-peer overlay networks (of various kinds) effect an ISP’s ability to do load balancing well?
+   - ISP simply have to do more buffering, slowing queue times for specific links, making those links become unattractive, shifting the route prioritization to ones that are less desirable -> problem is this makes those routes unusable for regular (nearby) people and are instead hijacked by through-traffic.

+Research
+ - Dawn - Selfish overlay compensate for careless underlay

+ - If overlay networks can or do conflict with ISP load balancing effort, how can that conflict be reduced via design of the protocol?
+   - Maybe reimplement load balancing into the network protocol?
+     - What might this look like in a peer-to-peer setting?

+Some set of nodes in the network:
+ - Sending along certain local paths (need to be careful to not overwhelm bandwidth along local link: not likely)
+ - Sending along mid-range path, some room for path diversity, but if everyone is doing it, it may create hotspot: need

+Main issue: A is sending large file to B, anonymously.
+If they route through one path, this will be a problem, if they route along multiple paths, ISPs have more ability to distribute the load.
+ - More paths = more chance for paths to be surveiled: is it obvious who is chatting with who? -> More obvious than just one path
+   - Mixnets ? -> How fast would these be for large data transfers?

 ## Research, Inspirations & Similar Work

 (List in rough order of reading of notable articles I am using to implement Dither Routing.
 If anyone knows of any similar work not listed here, please let me know on Matrix!)